Welcome International Students

 Change of Level: An F-1 or J-1 student who moves from one educational level to another is considered to be maintaining status, if the change is done in a timely manner.

-Annual Vacation: Likewise, an F-1 or J-1 student who is taking his or her annual vacation is considered to be maintaining status if he or she intends to register for the next term.
+Annual Vacation: Likewise, an F-1 or J-1 student who is taking their annual vacation is considered to be maintaining status if they intends to register for the next term.

 Cap-Gap Extension: Finally, the duration of status includes the cap-gap extension given to an F-1 student who is the beneficiary of an H-1B petition and request for change of status, whose status is automatically extended until Sept.
 30 of the current fiscal year.